-There’s no action in Flow to access version history of SharePoint list items (or documents for that matter), yet… So how can we get to older versions of a list item in Flow including all their old column values?
+There’s no action in Power Automate to access version history of SharePoint list items (or documents for that matter), yet… So how can we get to older versions of a list item in Power Automate including all their old column values?
 A customer asked today if there’s a way to have a Flow to detect if a certain column has changed (on item change) and then do…stuff.

-- Trigger on item created of modified, add trigger condition so it doesn’t trigger on create (since that triggers unnecessary runs)
+- Trigger on item created/modified, add trigger condition so it doesn’t trigger on create (since that triggers unnecessary runs)